zuwang12/diffusion_rl_tsp/README.md

 1. Use the provided scripts in `data/make_dataset_box.py`, `data/make_dataset_path.py`, and `data/make_dataset_cluster.py` to create the corresponding datasets.
 2. After generation, move the datasets to the `data/` directory.

 Additionally, the prior knowledge (pre-trained diffusion model) can be obtained from [this repository](https://github.com/AlexGraikos/diffusion_priors?tab=readme-ov-file).
-Please ensure that the prior model is correctly integrated within the DDRL framework for optimal performance.
+Please ensure that the prior model, specifically the `unet50_64_8.pth` file, is moved to the `cpkt/` directory within the project and correctly integrated into the DDRL framework for optimal performance.